 Amongst those aboard were the Navigator Sgt William Meek RAFVR from Newtongrange and Pilot OfficerTed Ansfield, the Observer.
 This was their 16th mission and the 5th time they had attacked Berlin.
 This would prove to be their last flight together, William would not see a new dawn.

 At 20.12, three hours into the flight they were attacked by a Me110 piloted by Oberleutnant Albert Walter of Gruppe Nachtjadgeschwader 6.
 Making a text book attack he came from nowhere and blazed his cannons over the engines and fuel tanks.
 The aircraft became a fireball and the order was given to Bail Out.

-What happened next is described in the words of Pilot Officer Ted Ansfield:
+What happened next is described in the words of the aircraft's radar operater, Pilot Officer Ted Ansfield:

 "The order to ‘bale out’ was given and a few seconds later there was a blinding flash and I knew no more until I woke up in a forest almost one and a half hours later numb with cold.
 My parachute lay open beside me.
 It must have either been blasted open or I had subconsciously pulled the ripcord whilst falling.
 Apart from a severe head pain I appeared to be in one piece.
 I hid my parachute and Mae West and struck off in a southwesterly direction.

 After a few hours I collapsed and revived at 06.00 stiff with cold.
 The ground was frozen.
 When I got up and looked around I was surprised to see a parachute draped over a bush about 100 yards away.
 I went to investigate and found the body of my engineer.(Sgt Denys Ashworth aged 19 from Burnley)I covered him with his parachute and after checking my escape map continued walking.
 I had turned my electrically heated waistcoat inside out so that it appeared to be more like a civilian jacket.